rucka/tsconfit2019/slides/slides.md

 ![](assets/step_g.jpg)

 ^
-we add an abstraction layer using fp-ts in order to make code readable and simplify (task) composition
+we add an abstraction layer using fp-ts in order to make the code more readable and to simplify (task) composition

 ---